 Portas do Mar, Ponta Delgada (Photo by Randomtrip.
 All rights reserved)

-Here is our complete guide to the capital so you don’t miss a thing in Ponta Delgada:
+Here’s our complete guide to the capital so you don’t miss a thing in Ponta Delgada:

 Ananases A Arruda

-Pineapple, the star product of the Azores.
+The pineapple, the star product of the Azores.
 (Photo by Randomtrip.
 All rights reserved)

 Marconi Antenna

-This location is called the “Marconi Antenna”in São Miguel and is a large satellite communications antenna located in an old technical station historically linked to the radio and telecommunications infrastructure operated in Portugal by the Companhia Portuguesa Rádio Marconi (CPRM).
-It is currently out of service and the facilities are abandoned and closed to the general public.
+Well, this location is the so-called“Marconi Antenna”of São Miguel, a large satellite communications dish situated at a former technical station historically linked to the radio and telecommunications infrastructure operated in Portugal by the Companhia Portuguesa Rádio Marconi (CPRM).
+It is currently out of service, and the facilities are abandoned and closed to the general public.

-Marconi antenna.
+Marconi Antenna.
 Photo by Jules Verne Times Two

 West Coast of São Miguel

-Landscape near Mosteiros beach.
+Landscape near Mosteiros Beach.
 (Photo by Randomtrip.
 All rights reserved)

 If, in addition to the places mentioned here, you want to know everything there is to see and do on the island of São Miguel in the Azores, with specific itineraries for a weekend or a week on the island, don’t miss our comprehensive (and free!) guide to São Miguel with all this information.

-In the second season of the series, another Azores island takes center stage: the neighboring island of Santa Maria, the closest island to São Miguel.
+In the second season of the series, another Azores island takes center stage: the neighboring island of Santa Maria, the island closest to São Miguel.

 Formosa Beach in Santa Maria.
 (Photo by Randomtrip.
 All rights reserved)